simplex-chat/simplex-chat/docs/guide/app-settings.md

 <img src="../../blog/images/20220808-network.png" width="330">

-If your network is slow, and connections to the servers keep failing (you would see a spinner on your contacts), please increase TCP and protocol timeouts in this page.
+If your network is slow, and connections to the servers keep failing (you would see a spinner on your contacts), please increase TCP and protocol timeouts on this page.

 ### Privacy and security

-#### SimpleX Lock
+**SimpleX Lock**

-SimpleX Lock when enabled requires to pass the device authentication when you open the app or use some security- or privacy-sensitive features.
+SimpleX Lock when enabled requires passing the device authentication when you open the app or use some security- or privacy-sensitive features.

 You will be offered to enable it after you open the app a few times.